Skip to content

 When you apply a voltage to a cable with an insulation tester, two things happen:

-1️⃣ At first, the insulation draws a big surge of current as it charges up — this is called absorption.
+1. At first, the insulation draws a big surge of current as it charges up; this is called absorption.

-If the insulation is dodgy (moisture, dirt, cracks), the current stays higher, which means it’s leaking.
+If the insulation is healthy, it resists leakage and the current drops nicely.
+If the insulation is dodgy (due to moisture, dirt, or cracks), the current stays higher, which means it’s leaking.

 High ratios = good insulation